 Ciabatta Bread (recipe)

 This recipe for Ciabatta Bread creates a very light loaf, soft and chewy on the inside with a thin crunchy rustic crust.
-I made it for my mom’s birthday and it was a huge hit.
-I hope it will be a hit with you as well :)
+I originally made it for my mom’s birthday in 2006, before she developed a gluten allergy and it was a huge hit.
+Since that time it has become one of the most popular recipes here on Trinigourmet, even being linked to by The Fresh Loaf!

 Ciabatta Bread Recipe: